Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Methodology

 \section{Methodology}

-\paragraphb{Recruitment} We recruited participants from Prolific\footnote{\href{www.prolific.com}{www.prolific.com}} from August to October, 2025.
-The Prolific participants were directed to a Qualtrics\footnote{\href{www.qualtrics.com}{www.qualtrics.com}} screening survey.
+\paragraphb{Recruitment} We recruited participants from Prolific\footnote{\url{https://www.prolific.com/}} from August to October, 2025.
+The Prolific participants were directed to a Qualtrics\footnote{\url{https://www.qualtrics.com/}} screening survey.
 To mitigate social desirability~\cite{grimm2010social} and demand characteristics~\cite{mccambridge2012effects}, we advertised our study without mentioning its S\&P focus, broadly framing it as ``understanding users' perspectives and experiences with GenAI tools.''
 To capture a comprehensive range of consumer-facing GenAI products, we defined ``GenAI tools'' in both the pre-screening survey and interviews to include ``standalone GenAI apps'' (e.g., ChatGPT) and ``GenAI features built into other platforms, apps, or smart devices'' (e.g., Alexa+).
-Participant demographics and GenAI usage are detailed in Section~\ref{sec:results}.

 \paragraphb{Eligibility and pre-screening} Participants eligible for the main study must (1) be at least 18 years old, (2) live in the United States, and (3) have used at least one GenAI tool.
-In the pre-screening survey, participants answered eligibility questions, provided consent to participate in the survey, indicated their willingness to participate in the 45-60 minute main study, which included an interview and design session on Zoom\footnote{\href{https://zoom.us/}{https://zoom.us/}}.
+In the pre-screening survey, participants answered eligibility questions, provided consent to participate in the survey, indicated their willingness to participate in the 45-60 minute main study, which included an interview and design session on Zoom\footnote{\url{https://zoom.com/}}.
 Participants who were ineligible, did not provide full consent, or were not interested in the main study were redirected to Prolific and compensated at a flat rate of 0.15 USD.
-Participants who proceeded to the remaining survey reported their Prolific IDs (for compensation purposes), GenAI usage, and demographics.
+Participants who proceeded to the remaining survey reported their Prolific IDs, GenAI usage, and demographics.
 We required a minimum threshold of GenAI usage (i.e., having used at least one GenAI tool) to support richness of insights.
 All participants who completed the survey were compensated at an hourly rate of 14.26 USD.
 The median completion time was approximately 3 minutes.
 Complete recruitment and pre-screening materials are included in Appendix~\ref{sec:appendix_artifacts}.

 \paragraphb{Pilot interviews} To assess interview clarity and timing, we conducted two pilot interviews with participants recruited through the first author’s personal connections.
 Both participants met the main study eligibility criteria.
 After each pilot, the research team debriefed on question clarity and any difficulties the participant encountered when answering.
 We then revised unclear questions, reordered prompts to better match a natural conversational flow, and prepared backup prompts for cases where participants struggled to respond.